hannahchan/Scaffold.Service/README.md

 ### Not Included

-Stuff you might want to add to your Web API / microservice but not included with Scaffold.WebApi.
+Stuff you might want to add to your service but not included with Scaffold.Service.

 - [API Versioning](https://github.com/Microsoft/aspnet-api-versioning)
 - [Authentication](https://docs.microsoft.com/aspnet/core/security/authentication) and [Authorization](https://docs.microsoft.com/aspnet/core/security/authorization)